 "Why are you troubling the woman?"
 Jesus said, when he noticed it.
 "For this is a beautiful deed that she has done to me.
 You always have the poor with you, but you will not always have me.
-In pouring this perfume on my body, she has done it for my burying.
+In pouring this perfume on my body, she prepares me for my burial.
 I tell you, wherever, in the whole world, this good news is proclaimed, what this woman has done will be told in memory of her."

 It was then that one of the Twelve, named Judas Iscariot, made his way to the chief priests, and said "What are you willing to give me, if I betray Jesus to you?"
-The Priests weighed him out thirty pieces of silver as payment.
+The Priests counted him out thirty pieces of silver as payment.
 So from that time Judas looked for an opportunity to betray Jesus.